-Ralph Howard was 23 years old when he was drafted into the US Army in 1952.
-After being trained as an Airborne Paratrooper, he was sent to Korea to perform air drops while fighting the enemy, to cut off main supply routes, and support the US Marines in battle.
-Ralph Howard fought, protected, and was stationed throughout Korea.
+Ralph Howard was twenty-three years old when he was drafted into the U.S. Army in 1952.
+As a trained Airborne Paratrooper, he was sent to Korea to perform air drops while fighting the enemy, to cut off main supply routes, and to support the U.S. Marines in battle.
+He fought, provided protected, and was stationed throughout Korea.
 He was dropped into the Battle of Sukchon-Sunchon, the assault at Kot’o-ri, and the Battle of Triangle Hill.
-Throughout his time in the military, Ralph Howard described the waiting time before the jumps as the most nerve-racking, but he enjoyed the with fellow paratroopers.
-Since he was at the front lines, he received an extra 45 dollars a month on top of the additional 50 dollars a month being a paratrooper.
-Ralph Howard didn’t mind the C-Rations provided to the troops and he said that his favorites included beany-weenies, sausage, and hamburger meat.
+Throughout his time in the military, he described the waiting time before the jumps as the most nerve-racking, but he enjoyed the camaraderie with fellow paratroopers.
+He recalls receiving an extra forty-five dollars a month due to serving on the front lines on top of the additional fifty dollars a month for being a paratrooper.
+He shares he did not mind the C-Rations provided to the troops and adds that his favorites included beanie weenies, sausage, and hamburger meat.
 After returning home to his job in Texas and joining a Korean War veteran organization, he received the Ambassador of Freedom Medal.

-Ralph Howard was in Alaska when the Korean War started and he as listed as 1-A (available for military service).
-After being drafted, he was disappointed because he was working making good money.
-After having his hair cut, passing the aptitude test, and taking a physical, Ralph Howard was sent to training as a paratrooper.
+Ralph Howard recalls being in Alaska when the Korean War started and listed as 1-A (available for military service).
+He mentions he was disappointed after being drafted because he was making good money.
+He recounts being sent to training as a paratrooper after having his hair cut, passing the aptitude test, and taking a physical.

-Ralph Howard was trained to be a US paratrooper in January 1952 after being drafted into the Army.
-A lot of physical training was needed and practice using the parachute.
-His job was to drop into battles, cut off supply routes for the enemy, and support the US Marines who had been fighting in the war since 1950.
+Ralph Howard discusses how he was trained to be a U.S. paratrooper in January 1952 after being drafted into the Army.
+He emphasizes that a great deal of physical training and practice using the parachute was needed.
+He recalls how his job was to drop into battles, cut off supply routes for the enemy, and support the U.S. Marines who had been fighting in the war since 1950.

 Paratrooper Battles During Korean War

-Ralph Howard traveled all over Korea because he performed airdrops into assorted battles including the Battle of Sukchon-Sunchon, the Battle of Triangle Hill, and the assault of Kot'o-ri.
-During one mission, he was supposed to stop an enemy train carrying Allied POWs, but soon, the enemy killed all but 26 POWs right outside the train.
-After that mission, Ralph Howard jumped into Daegu and Papasan Mountain to fight in the Battle of Triangle Hill.
+Ralph Howard recalls traveling all over Korea.
+He recounts how he performed airdrops into assorted battles including the Battle of Sukchon-Sunchon, the Battle of Triangle Hill, and the assault of Kot'o-ri.
+He described a mission where he was supposed to stop an enemy train carrying Allied POWs; however, the enemy had killed all but twenty-six POWs right outside the train.

 Chute-Packing Races, C-Rations, and Poor Civilians

-Ralph Howard was scared until his chute opened.
-He didn't have to pack is own chute, but during training, he would have races to pack their chute first.
-General Westmoreland tried to make sure that all the men on the front lines received a hot meal once a day.
-He really liked beany-weenies, sausage, and hamburger from C-Rations.
-During his downtime, he was able to share some of his rations with Korean civilians and they were very poor.
+Ralph Howard discusses how he was scared until his parachute opened.
+He recalls not having to pack his own chute but adds that during training, they would compete to see who could pack his chute first.
+He remembers how General Westmoreland tried to ensure all men on the front lines received a hot meal once a day.
+He recalls enjoying beanie weenies, sausage, and hamburger from C-Rations.
+He notes that during his downtime, he would share some of his rations with Korean civilians as they were very poor.